Risk Management

 "The only time you have true objectivity is when you do not have a position.
 The minute you put that position on, you've lost your objectivity."

-▶ 6m 33sSchwager revisits some of the extraordinary track records he has encountered across five books, including Bonnie Schwartz who made roughly 25% per month for nearly a decade — documented and real.
-He explains why this does not compound to an absurd fortune: traders like Schwartz could not let accounts grow because they would start moving the market against themselves.
-Many pull capital out consistently and keep trading size flat.
-At larger AUM, percentage returns necessarily compress because the manager becomes a price factor.
-The trader making 300% per year on $50,000 simply cannot replicate that at $5 billion — and that is not a failure, it is a structural reality of how markets work.
+▶ 3m 20sSchwager revisits some of the extraordinary track records he has encountered across five books, including a trader who made roughly 25% per month for nearly a decade — documented and real.
+He explains why this does not compound to an absurd fortune: short-term traders cannot let accounts grow without moving the market against themselves.
+Many pull capital out consistently and keep trading size flat — the account value stays in a manageable range while the withdrawals fund their actual lifestyle.
+The 300%-per-year trader on $50,000 is not a billionaire because they cannot deploy billions the same way they deploy thousands.

 "He was making 25% a month over nearly ten years.
 I know a lot of people are thinking — why doesn't he have one-fifth of the GNP?
 Because he wasn't compounding.
 He kept pulling the money out."